 Many Gallatin Valley residents continue to seek assistance

-High unemployment and the lingering effects of the recession have pushed record numbers of people in the Gallatin Valley and in Southwest Montana towards food insecurity.
+High housing costs and underemployment have pushed record numbers of people in the Gallatin Valley and in Southwest Montana towards food insecurity.
 Thankfully, people can still count on the Food Bank.
 While the Gallatin Valley Food Bank is proud of our success helping families in need, we are saddened that so many people continue to need our help.

 For more information please review our Annual Report 2015-16.
 Here are some of the highlights: